ad-si/adriansieber-com/_drafts/teams.md

 	synchronously due to time shifts or a general shift in work time.
 	Occasionally you will also want to make sure that everything you are talking about is written down so that nobody can claim to have said something else than he actually did.
-That’s when a forum comes in handy.
+That's when a forum comes in handy.
 It constitutes a simple but yet effective means to discuss different ideas and topics.